Birdninja1/PixlrUnlimitedSaves/README.md

 ## ✨ Credits

 This tool was created by **Birdninja1**.
-All credit for the concept and code goes to them.
+Please do not remove this line of credit.

 ---